Last updated on July 29th, 2022 at 06:03 pm

-In this blog post, we will discuss about an additional source of revenue for web publishers.
+In this blog post, we will discuss an additional source of revenue for web publishers.
 Yes, you have heard this right, we are talking about Consumer Surveys from Google which web publishers can integrate on their sites and earn incremental revenue with an RPM of $20-$30 depending on the site’s traffic quality.
-This feature was only available for US, UK and few other publishers, however, it has rolled out globally, but you still need to have substantial traffic from tier one countries.
+This feature was only available for the US, UK, and a few other publishers, however, it has rolled out globally, but you still need to have substantial traffic from tier one countries.
 Go through this to know more about consumer surveys and a step-by-step guide to setting up Consumer surveys on WordPress blogs.

 Update: Google is currently accepting applications for consumer surveys if you’re based in one of the eligible countries where the surveys can be run.

-What is Google Consumer Surveys-
+What are Google Consumer Surveys-

 Publisher’s Guide to Google Consumer Surveys

 Publishers control the user experience and select which content integrates with the Google Consumer Surveys prompt.
 By adding the code to your site, you are adding a survey paywall for visitors to view your content.
-For visitors to see your content, they must complete the survey or choose to skip.
+For visitors to see your content, they must complete the survey or choose to skip it.

 INTEGRATION: How to Setup Google Consumer Surveys on a WordPress Blog or How to Setup Google Consumer Surveys on a Website